-Kidney transplant surgery may be performed using a kidney from a living donor, or it may be performed using a kidney from a deceased donor.
+What to expect with kidney transplant surgery: It may be performed using a kidney from a living donor, or it may be performed using a kidney from a deceased donor.
 At Tampa General Hospital, we perform both living and deceased donor kidney transplants.
 We also participate in the National Kidney Registry, a program that pairs donors with recipients when a donor is found to be blood type incompatible with their original intended recipient.
 Our kidney transplant program is one of the busiest in the nation.

-At Tampa General, we performed our first living donor kidney transplant in 1974, and in the 40 years since, we have performed more than 1,000 such transplants.
-Our kidney transplant program is one of only seven active programs in the state, and is one of the busiest transplant centers in Florida.
+At Tampa General, we performed our first living donor kidney transplant in 1974, and in the years since, we have performed thousands of these transplants.
+Our kidney transplant program is one of the busiest transplant centers in Florida.
 In March 2014, we surpassed 5,000 total kidney transplants.
-Tampa General, ranked by U.S. News & World Report as one of America's Best Hospitals for Nephrology, is considered one of the top kidney transplant programs in the nation for many reasons, including:
+Tampa General, is considered one of the top kidney transplant programs in the nation for many reasons, including:

-A high volume of kidney transplants performed each year (an average of 200 per year since 2006), making us one of the leading transplant programs in the state, as well as the entire country.
+A high-volume of kidney transplants performed each year, making us one of the leading transplant programs in the state, as well as the entire country.

 A dynamic and successful partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.
 Thanks to this partnership, patients in our kidney transplant program receive an organ almost twice as quickly compared to the nationally expected transplant rates.